AknA13/HarrisGraphChecker/README.md

 Author: Akshay Anand
 7/19/22

+Here is a link to the replit where you can run the program without installing any dependencies: https://replit.com/@AkshayAnand4/HarrisGraphCheckerGUI#.replit

 A Harris Graph is a graph that satisfies these 3 conditions:
 Eulerian Condition: The graph must contain a Eulerian cycle non-Hamiltonian Condition: The graph must not contain any Hamiltonian cycles